Ombi-app/Ombi.Docs/docs/common-errors.md

 ![sorry](https://i.imgur.com/v4NbRjL.jpg)

-_This most commonly is caused by incorrect spelling._ 😃
+_This is most commonly caused by incorrect spelling._ 😃

-This could also be caused by there not being enough metadata available such as `thetvdbid` and/or episiode information.
+This could also be caused by there not being enough metadata available such as `thetvdbid` and/or episode information.

 These are two checks that Ombi looks for to verify that a show exists and is available to be requested.

 Most of the time, you can freely edit the listings on [TVMAZE](https://www.tvmaze.com/) and the [theTVDB](https://www.thetvdb.com/) to have the information needed to make an item available.

-If you have edited the TVMAZE and/or theTVDB listings for a show, there is a time delay before the api's have the new information.
+If you have edited the TVMAZE and/or theTVDB listings for a show, there is a time delay before the APIs have the new information.
 Give it a few hours before searching again.
 ***

-### libunwind8 error
+## libunwind8 error
 > libunwind.so.8: cannot open shared object file You may need to install libwind8.

 Run `apt install libunwind8`